Super Cruising in Colorado

 Know Your Route

-H145 Trout Lake to Scenic Overlook (Northbound)
+H145 Traveling NB from Trout Lake to the Scenic Overlook

-Dallas Divide to Mt.
-Sneffels Scenic Overlook
+H62 Travelling Westbound up Dallas Divide to the Mt.
+Sneffels Overlook

 Bayfield to Durango